swrjsingh/swrjsingh/README.md

 📚 Studying Computer Science @ NITK-Surathkal, India<br>
 👨‍💻 Passionate ML Developer building for the future<br>
 🔍 Currently focused on Speech Synthesis using Riva and NeMo<br>
 🌟 On the side, I spend time learning about reasoning within LLMs.
-Currently building an app that can solve JEE Advance Problems <br>
+Currently building a SOTA reasoning-based LLM app that can solve JEE Advance Problems <br>
 💡 Eager to contribute to Foundational ML work in India!<br>
 ✨ I also actively learn Finance and Keyboard in my free-time!<be>